-- Wash your mattress protector on a hot wash every four to six weeks to remove absorbed perspiration and skin scales.
-Wash bed linen every week in a 60-degree wash.
+- Wash bed linen every week on a hot wash (over 55 degrees).
 Wash duvet inners and pillows once a month.
 (If you use pillow protectors, you need only wash your pillows once a year.)
+Wash your mattress protector on a hot wash every four to six weeks to remove absorbed perspiration and dead skin cells.

 - Synthetic pillow and duvet fillings are less hospitable to dust mites than feather and down.

 - In severe cases of allergy, replace carpets with hard flooring, and curtains with blinds.
-Mop floors daily, and wipe down blinds.
+Mop floors daily, and wipe down blinds with a damp cloth.